Connect with others who understand.

 Treating Resistant or Relapsed CML

-The first treatment that you receive for CML may be called initial therapy or front-line therapy.
-If the leukemia doesn’t respond to initial therapy, the cancer is said to be resistant or refractory to that drug.
-In the case of refractory leukemia, a different treatment — referred to as second-line therapy — is tried.
+The first treatment that you receive for CML may be called initial therapy or first-line therapy.
+If the leukemia doesn’t respond to initial therapy, the cancer is said to be resistant or refractory.
+In the case of refractory leukemia, a different treatment — or second-line therapy — is tried.
 If second-line therapy is also ineffective, third-line therapy may be an option.

 Many people with CML go into remission permanently.
-However, in some cases, the leukemia can relapse (come back).
-In this case, additional diagnostic testing may be needed to determine the best treatment options.
+Sometimes, however, the leukemia can relapse (come back).
+In this case, additional testing may be needed to determine the best treatment options.

 Treatments for Resistant or Refractory CML

 Initial treatment with imatinib is usually effective at treating CML.
-About 80 percent to 90 percent of people who use this drug have no remaining signs of cancer cells.
+Most people who use this drug have no remaining signs of cancer cells.
 However, sometimes the drug stops working over time.
-In such cases, doctors may recommend increasing the imatinib dose, or they may suggest switching to a different TKI drug.
+In such cases, doctors may recommend increasing the imatinib dose or switching to a different TKI drug.
 Bosutinib and ponatinib are commonly used in CML cases that become resistant to other TKIs.
+Asciminib is another TKI option for refractory CML.

-Chemotherapy may also be used if TKIs aren’t working.
-In particular, people with chronic- or accelerated-phase CML that is TKI-resistant may be able to try the chemotherapy drug omacetaxine.
-Clinical trials may also provide ways to access new treatments.
+Chemotherapy may be used if TKIs don’t work, especially for those with chronic- or accelerated-phase CML that doesn’t respond to TKIs.
+Clinical trials can also help people try new treatments.

 Treatments for Relapsed CML